 Strain rice flour mixture into the water, pour the strawberry-condensed milk mixture and mix well.
 Adjust for sweetness.

 Either cut in half or chop strawberries to garnish the glasses.
+Chill or pour over ice and serve.

 Heat oven to 350 degrees Fahrenheit.

 Prepare caramel by dissolving sugar in a small saucepan over low-medium heat.
 Once sugar comes to a boil, stir it frequently with a wooden spatula until smooth.
-Working quickly, pour caramelized sugar mixture into flan pan and swirl to coat the bottom and sides.
+Working quickly, pour caramelized sugar mixture into a 7 inch flan pan and swirl to coat the bottom and sides.
 Do not touch or attempt to taste caramel – it is extremely hot!

 Prepare baño María (water bath) by arranging flan pan into a larger baking pan and place in oven.
 Pour enough hot water into the larger baking pan to come halfway up the sides of flan pan.